pglen/hsencfs/README.md

  HSENCFS does not manage passwords.
 The password becomes the encryption key, and the key is used to encrypt the file system access.
 If the password / key is lost, the data cannot be recovered.
+Seriousely, lost.

  As the password becomes the key, it is possible to achieve long key lengths by entering a long password.
 Short key lengths are replicated to standard